 In his earliest years he was stricken with such a severe sickness that he could often not even escape the confines of his room.
 When he could manage to do so however, he found himself inextricably drawn towards the martial artists.
-Before he was old enough to join in himself he’d watched hundreds of hours of combat, and understood the basics.
+Before he was old or healthy enough to join in himself he’d watched hundreds of hours of combat, and understood the basics.
+Everyday he strained himself more, cursing his own inability to engage in the only activity that interested him.
 When his body finally overcame whatever strange illness it was that had beset him, at the age of seven, he leaped immediately into the world of combat.
 After only a short time many of the elders within the monastery regarded him as something of a prodigy.
 Within two years of beginning his training he could defeat any of the other students in combat, even those who’d been training for much longer than he had, and who outweighed him by upwards of 60 pounds.

 At the age of 12 he began training under one of the more long-staying members of the monastery in Muay Thai.
 The training was brutal, and pushed his body in very different ways than Wing Chun did.
 Wing Chun was all about technique.
 Muay Thai required power.
 Power he didn’t yet have, but that he soon found himself in pursuit of constantly.
 It also required the conditioning of his body, far beyond what many would be able to handle.
 He practiced for hours each day, hardening the bones in his knuckles and shins, and building muscle across his entire body.